In-Network-Machine-Learning/DINC/README.md

 ## Acknowledgments
 This paper complies with all applicable ethical standards of the authors’ home institution.
-This work was partly funded by VMware, EU Horizon SMARTEDGE (101092908, UKRI 10056403), Leverhulme Trust (ECF-2016-
+This work was partly funded by VMware, EU Horizon SMARTEDGE (101092908, UKRI 10056403), ARO W911NF-23-1-0088 and W911NF-23-1-0064.
-289) and Isaac Newton Trust.
 We acknowledge support from Intel.
-For the purpose of Open Access, the author has applied a CC BY public copyright license to any Author Accepted Manuscript (AAM) version arising from this submission.
+For the purpose of Open Access, the author has applied a CC-BY public copyright license to any Author Accepted Manuscript (AAM) version arising from this submission.